tdekeyser/deep-learning-exemplified/README.md

 Provides tutorial-like examples for prototyping machine learning models using various approaches.

 1. open-class image classification: deep learning experiment to train a binary classifier that distinguishes between `class / not_class`.
 The non-triviality of the problem lies with the non-deterministic nature of one of the classes.
+A dataset will never contain enough information of the real world to capture the complete meaning of `not_class`.